tmpim/Krist/README.md

 # Krist

 This is the new official Krist node.
-It is written in Node.js.
+It is written in Node.js and TypeScript.

 ## Repo Guidelines
 - All code and commits are made in British English (Not Simplified American English)